adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # Is smart contract verification on the roadmap? #

-The language for æternity is very simple.
-Smart contracts do not depend on each others state, so it is easy to prove the correctness of a smart contract.
+The programming language for contracts will be written in a high-level functional language.
+This eliminates many types of possible errors and aids formal verification.
+Additionally, since contracts do not depend on each others' state, it is easier be correct.
-We wont need any special verification software to be sure of the correctness of æternity contracts.

-Channels can be connected to each other using hashlocking.
-This is how cross-chain atomic swaps and the Lightning Network function.
-This is how we can build prediction markets with more than 2 users.

 # How does on-chain conflict resolution work? (crypto-court) #